What Will You Study

 - And our culture in context programme, Language Studies

-In additional to langauge modules, in year one you will also select one module from other related subjects.
+In addition to language modules, in year one you will also select one module from other related subjects.

 In the second year, you will continue to take Chinese and German language modules (an oral and a written module for each language), as well as the core modules 'Shaping Contemporary China' and 'Shaping Contemporary German-speaking Europe'.
 You will be able to choose three optional modules.